couchbase/couchbase-lite-core/README.md

 **Couchbase Lite Core** (aka **LiteCore**) is the next-generation core storage and query engine for [Couchbase Lite][CBL].
-It provides a cross-platform implementation of the database CRUD and query features, as well as document versioning.
+It provides a cross-platform implementation of the database CRUD and query features, document versioning, and replication/sync.

-All platform implementations of Couchbase Lite 2.0 will be built atop this core, adding replication and higher-level language & platform bindings.
+All platform implementations of Couchbase Lite 2.0 are built atop this core, adding higher-level language & platform bindings.
 But LiteCore may find other uses too, perhaps for applications that want a fast minimalist data store with map/reduce indexing and queries, but don't need the higher-level features of Couchbase Lite.

 **THIS IS NOT A RELEASED PRODUCT.
-THIS IS NOT FINISHED CODE.** This is currently (December 2016) a work in progress.
+THIS IS NOT FINISHED CODE.** As of March 2017, the status is roughly "alpha".
+We expect a stabl 1.0 release later in 2017.
 See "Status" section below.

 # Features